The Phantom Detective: Publication history

 The series was published by Ned Pines' Thrilling (also known as Better or Standard) Publishing.
-Ned Pines had a comic book imprint, which collectors usually refer to as Nedor Comics, and The Phantom Detective had a series in their title Thrilling Comics #53-70 from 1946-49 as well as America's Best Comics #26 in 1948.
+Ned Pines had a comic book imprint, which collectors usually refer to as Nedor Comics, and The Phantom Detective had a series in their title Thrilling Comics #53-70 from 1946 to 1949 as well as America's Best Comics #26 in 1948.

 Stories were credited to several pseudonyms.
 The first eleven Phantom Detective stories were published under the Better house pseudonym of "G. Wayman Jones", and were largely written by D. L. Champion, a.k.a.
 Jack D'arcy.
 The rest were published under the pseudonym "Robert Wallace".
 These were largely written by Edwin V. Burkholder, Norman A. Daniels (36+), Anatole F. Feldman, Charles Greenberg, George A. MacDonald, Laurence Donovan and C. S. Montanye.
 Less frequent contributors included Paul Chadwick, Norvell W. Page, Paul Ernst, Emile C. Tepperman, Henry Kuttner, Ray Cummings, Ralph Oppenheim and others.
 Ryerson Johnson is credited with #46, The Silent Death.

 There have been several reprints of Phantom Detective stories over the years.
 Soft porn publisher Corinth Books released the most, with 20 titles.